- Scabiosa spp. (Pincushion Flower) | Key Growing Information

 - How to Air-Dry Cut Flowers | Easy Instructions from Johnny's

 Scabiosa caucasica (Caucasian Pincushion Flower) - Key Growing Information

-SOWING: Transplant (recommended): Sow 6-8 weeks before last frost.
+SOWING: Transplant (recommended) - Sow 6-8 weeks before planting out.
 Barely cover seeds as light is required for germination.
 Transplant to cell packs when the first true leaves appear.
 In the greenhouse, grow transplants at 60-65°F (16-21°C).
 Lower temperatures can cause premature flowers and poor garden performance.
 Harden off and transplant outside after the last frost.
-Direct seeding is not recommended.

 LIGHT PREFERENCE: Sun/Part Shade.

 HARDINESS ZONES: Zones 3-7.
 Plants will usually survive for about 3 years.

 HARVEST: Fresh: When flowers are at bud stage or half open.

 USES: Excellent cut flower.
 Backs of beds, borders, or in containers.

 SCIENTIFIC NAME: Scabiosa caucasica